 The Mural Mile tour is definitely more than one mile long!
 According to my Fitbit, it is probably closer to two miles over the two-hour tour.
 For those with mobility issues, there is also the option to do a trolley tour.

 You can find the schedule for the different tours that are offered here.
-Tickets should be booked online for $22 per person or the Mural Mile tour.
+Tickets should be booked online for $24 plus a $1.50 fee per person or the Mural Mile tour (price is accurate as of 3/14/21).

 If you would like to do a self-guided tour of the murals, you can use this map to help locate the artwork.